Alpiq: Nuclear power plants

 The company has interests in two nuclear power plants.
 Alpiq holds a 40% interest in the Swiss Gösgen Nuclear Power Plant (capacity, 1060 MW) and is in charge of management.
 It holds a 27.4% stake in the Swiss Leibstadt Nuclear Power Plant (capacity, 1165 MW).
 In 2016, Alpiq attempted to sell the nuclear power plants.

 Hydropower plants

+Reservoir and pumped-storage plants can respond to changes in demand and help stabilise power grids by supplying electricity when solar and wind generation is low.

+Alpiq is involved in a number of hydropower expansion projects.
+Grande Dixence SA, in which Alpiq holds a 60% interest, is planning the Gornerli multipurpose reservoir above Zermatt, with a storage volume of around 120 million cubic metres.
+At the Moiry and Emosson reservoirs, the dams are planned to be raised by 9 and 10 metres respectively, which is intended to increase storage capacity by a total of more than 165 gigawatt-hours.
+In February 2026, Alpiq acquired the Navaleo pumped-storage project in Castile and León, Spain, with a planned capacity of 535 megawatts.

 Storage power plants

 The most important hydropower plants for Switzerland are the Grande Dixence Dam with a capacity of over 2000 megawatts, and the Nant de Drance Hydropower Plant with a capacity of 900 megawatts.
 With its capacity of 900 megawatts, the Nant de Drance is one of the most powerful pumped storage plants in Switzerland.

 Alpiq Holding operates the following storage power plants: